tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK13.md

 * **Type -** Identifies the message they transmit.
 * **Code -** For a given <ins>type</ins>, specifies the message even further.

 So, we had found the solution to our new problem: to properly parse an ICMP packet, we just had to analyze its **type** and **code**.
-So, with both problems taken care of, we could finally start writing our script.
+With both problems taken care of, we could finally start writing our script.

 ### Preparing the Script